pymetacode.coding module

 The actual code generators of the pymetacode package.

-Currently, there are four types of code generators:
+Currently, there are the following types of code generators:

 Each of these generators uses templates in the templates subdirectory of the pymetacode package.